falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 )
 ```

 This resulted in the following source and destination points.
-The results are based in ROI points:
+The results are based in ROI points *(Pipeline line 11-14)*:

 | Source        | Destination   |
 |:-------------:|:-------------:|